Australian watchdog approves Nine network, Fairfax merger

-CANBERRA, Australia (AP) — Australia’s competition watchdog has approved the proposed merger of television network Nine Entertainment and newspaper publisher Fairfax Media into a media giant to be known only as Nine.
+CANBERRA, Australia (AP) — Australia’s competition watchdog on Thursday approved the proposed merger of television network Nine Entertainment and newspaper publisher Fairfax Media into a media giant to be known only as Nine.

-Australian Competition and Consumer Commission chair Rod Sims said on Thursday the merger reduced the number of corporations focused on Australian news from five to four.
-Nine was traditionally a free-to-air television network and Fairfax a quality newspaper publisher.
+Australian Competition and Consumer Commission chair Rod Sims said the merger, proposed in July, reduced the number of corporations focused on Australian news from five to four.
+Nine has been Australia’s most popular free-to-air television network in recent decades and Fairfax had traditionally been a quality newspaper publisher in Australia and New Zealand.

-Sims says in a statement “the proposed merger was not likely to substantially lessen competition in any market.”
+“While the merger between these two big name media players raised a number of extremely complex issues, and will likely reduce competition, we concluded that the proposed merger was not likely to substantially lessen competition in any market in breach of the Competition and Consumer Act,” Sims said in a statement.

+The merged company would likely become one of the largest providers of online Australian news alongside Rupert Murdoch’s News Corp.
+Australia and ahead of state-owned Australian Broadcasting Corp., Sims said.

 Most Read Business Stories